Automattic/wp-calypso/docs/testing/faq.md

 We use [Jest](https://facebook.github.io/jest/) testing tool to execute all test configurations located in Calypso repository.
 It's highly recommended to use Jest's very flexible [API](https://facebook.github.io/jest/docs/en/api.html) together with [expect matchers](https://facebook.github.io/jest/docs/en/expect.html) and [mock functions](https://facebook.github.io/jest/docs/en/mock-function-api.html).

 Historically we have been using [Mocha](https://mochajs.org/) with [Chai assertions](http://chaijs.com/) and [Sinon mocks](http://sinonjs.org/).
-We still support Chai and Sinon for backward compatibility reasons, but Jest equivalents should be used whenever new tests are added.
+We no longer support Chai and Sinon, so Jest equivalents must be used whenever new tests are added.

 End-to-end tests use [Playwright](https://playwright.dev/docs/intro) to interact with the browser, and Jest to write and drive the testing scripts.